ourshell/Create-BootableUSB/README.md

-# Create a Bootable USB Drive
+# Create a Bootable USB Drive or Deploy Windows

 ## Overview
-To create a bootable USB drive, you can use the `Create-BootableUSB.ps1` script.
+To create a bootable USB drive or install/deploy Windows on it (SSD or HDD is preferred), you can use the `Create-BootableUSB.ps1` script.
 Simply download the `Create-BootableUSB.ps1` file, run it as an administrator, and follow the instructions.

 Alternatively, if you prefer not to change the execution policy or are unsure how to run the script directly, you can download both `Create-BootableUSB.ps1` and `Create-BootableUSB.bat` into the same folder.
 Then, simply double-click on `Create-BootableUSB.bat` to execute the script with the required administrative permissions.